f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

   Source**.

 - On the right-side of the page select the drop-down to "Don't Enforce"

   |image25|

 - In the **Flood** row click the **+** icon, and then click **ICMPv4 flood**.

-If you minimize by clicking the + icon, make seeing the other sections easier.
+..
+NOTE:: If you minimize by clicking the + icon, it will make seeing the other sections easier.

 - On the right-side of the page select the drop-down to "Don't Enforce"

   |image54|

   - Apply the settings above for **TCP SYN flood** and **UDP Flood**.,